Nih4rS/Stock_Market_Assit/README.md

 ## Notes
 - This project uses public data via `yfinance` and may be rate-limited.
 - Strategy logic is educational and not investment advice.

+## GitHub Pages (free website)
+This repo includes a static site in `site/` that is rebuilt daily (end-of-day UTC) and deployed to GitHub Pages.

+What it provides:
+- Daily `Good Stocks` table from the strategy scan
+- Recent news snapshot for top candidates
+- Free in-browser historical CSV downloads for selected tickers and date ranges

+Workflow:
+- Pages build/deploy: `.github/workflows/pages.yml`

+Enable it:
+1. Go to GitHub repo → Settings → Pages
+2. Under “Build and deployment”, select “GitHub Actions”
+3. Run the workflow once (Actions tab) to publish the first deploy